 The building behind the greenhouse is used on this evening as a restaurant.
 Note the wood fired pizza oven centered on the back wall.
 The player piano provides music and a chalkboard is used to announce the pizza menu available.
-“Bring your own plates, utensils, and beverage,” is clearly written on the chalkboard, along with “Bring your own meat, if desired.”
+“Bring your own plates, utensils, and beverage,” is clearly written on the chalkboard.
 A pizza picnic!

 Al fresco dining is also available at two levels to take in the view of the gardens and pastures against the backdrop of limestone bluffs and deciduous forests.

 In between the indoor dining and the outdoor dining is a certified kitchen which is not only used for the pizza business but also the CSA (Community Supported Agriculture) from the extensive gardens.
 And when interns and workshops are given at the farm this is a communal eating and gathering area.

 The gardens occupy perhaps two acres of land.
 Besides the families that live here, this garden has supported up to 30 CSA families as well.
 However, even though demand is increasing the cooperative has decided to cut the CSA families to 15 to not only better serve them but also to balance lifestyle desires with financial rewards for the members working the CSA.

 The loft of the old barn has been converted to a theatre for local actors and comedians to ploy their trade on Friday evenings.
 It is also used for a “movie night” for the families who live on the farm.
 And in the winter, it again becomes storage for hay for the working animals on the farm.